BUILDING NEW POSSIBILITIES

 Many of the green design features that define our Learning Resource Center (the nation’s first net zero energy school building) and Administration Building will be incorporated.
 These may include solar panels, living roofs, natural light, reclaimed materials and radiant heating and cooling.
 The Creekside Buildings will also create new opportunities to bring sustainability into our curriculum, as we have done since 2006.

 Yes.
-Alongside our campus improvements, the Board is committed to raising $10 million for our endowment and reserves.
+Alongside our campus improvements, the Board is committed to raising between $10-12 million for our endowment and reserves.
 Our endowment is an investment in people.
 Increasing the endowment increases the annual unrestricted income that helps maintain our commitments to (1) Indexed tuition and an economically diverse student body; (2) Attracting, retaining and developing outstanding faculty through flexible permanent funding; and (3) Long-term financial stability by providing a reliable funding source to supplement tuition income.

 This project will be funded through the Step Together Campaign, alongside other initiatives including significant endowed investments that directly support our students, families, faculty and staff.
 While this campaign is still in its early stages, all members of our community will be invited to participate in time.